datavis2020/datavis2020.github.io/tutorials.md

 6. Re-design (30min)
    * _with your neighbor_
    * pick 2 visualizations from the charts provided
-   * for each visualization, create 2 possible redesigns
+   * for each visualization, sketch 2 possible redesigns
    * Argue with the guidelines (see above) and state where guidlines can be violated.

 7. Discuss re-designs in class